learn-co-curriculum/jsdom-mod-the-dom-tree-readme/README.md

 p.textContent = "Goodbye!"
 ```

-Obviously, this way of accessing that text isn't fully generic, but it does a
+Obviously, this way of accessing that text isn't efficient and won't work on all
-good job of demonstrating the basic tools available to us for finding and
+pages, but it does a good job of demonstrating the basic tools available to us
-manipulating HTML elements.
+for finding and manipulating HTML elements.

 ## Resources